Skip to content

 1. earn.01

-Paste one command into your AI coding CLI and your status bar starts earning.
+Paste one command, sign in once, and your status bar starts earning.
 Nothing to configure, nothing to babysit - and you can turn it off just as fast.

 2. earn.02